 This fee applies to large- and small-quantity generators reporting hazardous waste generation and management during a calendar year.
 One portion of this calculation is the management method factors, which this rulemaking is addressing.
 The management method factors reflect Oregon’s environmental hierarchy of preferred management methods and offer financial incentives to responsibly manage and reduce hazardous waste.

 a.
-Current Management Method Factors are:
+Current Management Method Factors: